Recommerce: History of the term

-Different Types of Recommerce
+Recommerce types

-Informal Market
+Informal market

 Consumers who sell used goods directly person to person (such as flea markets, garage sales or ad hoc) or via Marketplaces such as Amazon or eBay.
 Hereby some platforms such as eBay may hedge the risk of the payment for the consumer by providing payment tools such as PayPal or just offer the possibility to market the product such as craigslist.
+This method allows for users to give items like clothes a second chance in life and help to not contribute towards fast fashion or let clothes go to waste.

-Trade-In & Recommerce Services
+Trade-In and recommerce services

 An increasing amount of transactions occur directly via specialized service companies that purchase used goods, refurbish them if necessary and resell them subsequently.
 Such platforms often provide initial indications of the final purchase price for the good.

 Most platforms assist the user during the transaction by offering the following services: